06hong/analytics-challenge/README.md

 ## Challenge 2:  Technical Challenge

 Sometimes we must interact with strange data formats, and at times they may not be in the format needed to immediately support analytics.
-In this challenge, you'll attempt to analyze a document related to Chicago crime.
+In this assessment, you'll attempt to analyze a document related to Chicago crime.
 The data, which you'll find in the link below is in JSON format.
 It represents all crimes reported in Chicago since 2020.

 ### Assignment